TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Methods

 \section{Methods}

-In this section, we describe the TRAECR architecture, the interactive dashboard for artifact detection, the quantitative image-quality metrics it computes, and the suite of core pre-processing utilities including brain extraction, MNI template registration, MRI–PET co-registration, COMBAT harmonization, and RAVEL normalization that together make up the tool.
+In this section, we describe the TRAECR architecture, the interactive dashboard for artifact detection, the quantitative image quality metrics it computes, and the suite of core pre-processing utilities that together make up the tool.